Staff survey

 Read more about what happens to your response data when you complete the staff survey.

-Each School and Division updates their ongoing action plan to take forward any themes that emerge from their pulse survey.
-We also publish an updated UEG action plan.
-Changes and trends in staff survey results are monitored regularly by the People, Culture, and Inclusion Committee, the University’s Executive Group (UEG), Strategic Performance and Resources Committee and Council.
+Each School and Division updates their ongoing action plan to take forward any themes that emerge from their survey.
+We also publish an updated UET action plan.
+Changes and trends in staff survey results are monitored regularly by the People and Culture Board, the University’s Executive Team (UET), Strategic Performance and Resources Committee and Council.

 Past surveys